Skip to main content

 Why it matters

-The $4,100 level is now the line in the sand.
-If gold retests that zone and holds, it would confirm a higher low within the broader bull structure.
-A break below would open the door to a deeper correction toward $3,800 - $3,900.
+The $4,100 low is now the critical line in the sand.
+If gold holds above that level on any retest, it would confirm a higher low and suggest the correction has run its course.
+A break below would open up the $3,800-$3,900 zone as the next support area.

-Fed commentary over the coming weeks will be decisive.
-Any softening in the tightening narrative could trigger a sharp snapback, given how aggressively the market has repriced rate expectations.
-The two-year Treasury yield is a real-time proxy for rate sentiment.
+FOMC communications over the coming weeks will be decisive.
+Any softening in hawkish language - particularly around the pace of balance sheet reduction or the terminal rate outlook - could trigger a sharp short-covering rally given how aggressively the market has repositioned.

 This article is for informational purposes only and does not constitute financial advice.
 Always do your own research before making investment decisions.